-If you’ve got kids and love to have a great time with the family, we bet you already know what a window cling is.
+If you have kids and love to have a great time with the family, we bet you already know what a window cling is.
 Essentially, it’s a highly flexible and versatile material that’s easy to cut into different shapes.
 Holiday decals, funny decorations, and “fancy” logos—it can all be done with cling.
 It’s available at a very affordable price and takes zero effort to use: even the little ones can play around with it, which makes it an even better pick.

 So, what sets it aside from removable vinyl?
-Well, window cling doesn’t have an adhesive side.
+Well, the window cling doesn’t have an adhesive side.
 It is 100% the same on both sides: the same color, consistency, and everything else.
 It’s relatively thick and has more of a rubbery, sleek feel to it compared to most vinyl products on the market.
 Plus, it has a glossy finish.

 Does Cricut Window Cling Leave any Residue?